 King's is a member of Novanet, the consortium of university and college libraries in Nova Scotia that maintains an integrated catalogue and library management system.
 Members of the King's community may borrow books from other Novanet libraries.
-King's is also a member of the Atlantic Scholarly Information Network (ASIN).
-All students, faculty and staff are entitled to request an ASIN borrower's card to use for borrowing at most academic libraries in Canada.
+King's is also a member of the Council of Atlantic University Libraries (CAUL).
+All students, faculty and staff are entitled to request an CAUL borrower's card to use for borrowing at most academic libraries in Canada.

-The Library contains Special Collections of nearly 16,500 volumes, which include Medieval and Renaissance manuscripts, incunabula (15th-century printed books) and thousands of 16th-, 17th- and especially 18th-century volumes.
+The Library contains Special Collections of nearly 16,500 volumes, which include Medieval and Renaissance manuscripts, incunabula $(15^{th}$ -century printed books) and thousands of $16^{th}$ -, $17^{th}$ - and especially $18^{th}$ -century volumes.
 Collection strengths are due in large part to the historic origins of the University, its former teaching interests, and the many donations made to the Library during the last two centuries.